openharmony/test_xdevice/README.md

     ```
     list:
-         Display device list and task records.
+         This command is used to display device list and task record.
     usage:
           list
           list history
           list <id>
     Introduction:
-         list:         Display the device list.
+         list:         display device list
-         list history: Display historical records of a series of tasks.
+         list history: display history record of a serial of tasks
-         list <id>:    Display historical records of tasks with the specified IDs.
+         list <id>:    display history record about task what contains specific id
     Examples:
          list
          list history